What is Hardware Procurement? Definition And Key Stages

 • Operational continuity: Ensuring timely acquisition of hardware prevents disruptions to critical business functions.

-Steps in the hardware procurement process
+How to handle the hardware procurement process in 7 steps

 A structured procurement process ensures consistency and accountability.
 Below are the key steps involved: